 Just last decade ago, a fraudster had to visit a physical location to buy goods using a compromised credit card.
+Credit card fraud happens every day.
 Today, fraudsters have started using compromised credit card numbers to buy online, and shipping the same to the forwarding address.
 However, this approach carried a lot of risks for the fraudsters since they had to ship the goods to the customer and at the same time contacting the carrier to put the goods on hold which were to be picked up later.

 A huge risk liability for merchants